If you don’t know where you are right now, it’s almost impossible to work towards a destination. This is something Saepio see regularly.

 The best way to kick off the process and to establish your Baseline is to conduct an assessment of your existing security policies, processes and controls, against a compliance standard or best practice framework.
 We call this your ‘Security State of the Nation’.
 Key stakeholders are interviewed.
 Existing security infrastructure is documented.
 Risks are quantified.
 Recommendations are made for how you will move forward to achieve your target state… but what is your target state?

-We help you define a sensible target security state, starting with the basics, maturing in time to a gold standard.
+We help you define a sensible target security state, the right size security posture relative to the risks your business faces.

 Examples